Wole Soyinka: Civil war and imprisonment

-He was imprisoned for 22 months as civil war ensued between the Federal government of Nigeria and the Biafrans.
-Though refused materials such as books, pens, and paper, he still wrote a significant body of poems and notes criticising the Nigerian government while in prison.
+Soyinka was subsequently arrested by federal authorities and imprisoned for 22 months, as civil war ensued between the Federal government of Nigeria and the secessionist state of Biafra.
+He wrote a significant body of poems and notes criticising the Nigerian government while in prison.

 Despite his imprisonment, his play The Lion and The Jewel was produced in Accra, Ghana, in September 1967.
 In November that year, The Trials of Brother Jero and The Strong Breed were produced in the Greenwich Mews Theatre in New York City.
 Soyinka also published a collection of his poetry, Idanre and Other Poems, which was inspired by his visit to the sanctuary of the Yorùbá deity Ogun, whom he regards as his "companion" deity, kindred spirit, and protector.

 In 1968, the Negro Ensemble Company in New York produced Kongi's Harvest.
 While still imprisoned, Soyinka translated from Yoruba a fantastical novel by his compatriot D. O. Fagunwa, entitled The Forest of a Thousand Demons: A Hunter's Saga.

+Two films have been made about this period of his life.
+The Man Died, directed by Awam Amkpa, is a feature film based on a fictionalized form of Soyinka's 1973 prison memoirs of the same title.
+Ebrohimie Road, written and directed by Kola Tubosun, explores the Ibadan house where Soyinka lived between 1967, when he returned to direct the School of Drama, and 1972, when he left for exile following his released from prison.